Diseases and pests identification

 Section titled “Annotate existing plant observations with diseases”Once the disease or pest is selected, it annotates the plant observation with the disease or pest.

-If you recognize symptoms on an image or know the specific problem affecting the plant, you can add or suggest annotations to enrich the database.
+If you recognize symptoms on an image or if you know the specific problem affecting the plant, you can add or suggest annotations to enrich the database.

 As mentioned previously and to improve identification performance, only a small number of users can contribute to these annotated observations.
 These contributions are essential for improving the accuracy of the identification feature and building a more comprehensive resource for the entire Pl@ntNet community.